Nafta7/gulp-tasks/README.md

 ```
 ## Gulp tasks

-`gutaska` automatically creates all the single tasks that are available, you can check this running the command:
+`gutaska` automatically creates all the single tasks that are available, you can check running the command:

 ```bash
 gulp --tasks